kamvegwij/assignmentSovTech/README.md

 # What I Used:
 I made use of [Next.js](https://nextjs.org/) project and bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) to create the initial app.
+The project is mainly composed of HTML, CSS and JavaScript.

 # How to bootstrap my project:
 - If you have nodejs [installed](https://nodejs.org/en/) on your systemm then in your cmd and in an appropriate folder run the following command